geronimp/enrichM/README.md

 enrichm data --uninstall
 ```

-## Sepcifying the location of the EnrichM database
+## Specifying the location of the EnrichM database
 If you would like to store the EnrichM database outside of your home directory, move you need to tell EnrichM where to look.
 To do this, export a BASH variable named "ENRICHM_DB":

 ```
 export ENRICHM_DB=/path/to/database/
 ```

 After which EnrichM should be able to find the database.
-It may be worthwhile putting this in your .bashrc so you dont have to re-run it every time you open a terminal.
+It may be worthwhile putting this in your .bashrc so you don't have to re-run it every time you open a terminal.

 # Subcommands
 ## annotate
-Annotate is a function that allows you to annotate your population genomes with [KO](http://www.kegg.jp/kegg/ko.html), [PFAM](http://pfam.xfam.org/), [TIGRFAM](http://www.jcvi.org/cgi-bin/tigrfams/index.cgi), and CAZY using [dbCAN](cys.bios.niu.edu/dbCAN2).
+Annotate is a function that allows you to annotate your population genomes with [KO](http://www.kegg.jp/kegg/ko.html), [PFAM](http://pfam.xfam.org/), [TIGRFAM](http://www.jcvi.org/cgi-bin/tigrfams/index.cgi), and CAZY using [dbCAN2](http://bcb.unl.edu/dbCAN2/).
 The result will be a .gff file for each genome, and a frequency matrix for each annotation type where the rows are annotation IDs and the columns are genomes.

 See the [annotate help page](https://github.com/geronimp/enrichM/wiki/annotate) for more